cca/cca_invenio/notes/run.md

 ## CLI Usage

-The `invenio` command has numerous commands for interacting with different parts of the app. **@TODO list common tasks here**
+The `invenio` command has numerous commands for interacting with different parts of the app. **TODO list common tasks here**

 We could also install Graz U Library's [repository-cli](https://github.com/tu-graz-library/repository-cli/).
 It adds these extra commands: